pylenin/purple-blue/content/posts/lists/python-lists.md

 ### How to create a list in Python?

-To create an empty list, you cn directly call the `list()` constructor.
+To create an empty list, you can directly call the `list()` constructor.
 You can also declare an empty list with empty square brackets `[]`.

 **Code**